 Food 4 Less – A Company Overview

 Food 4 Less is a grocery store chain that keeps things simple and affordable.
 It’s owned by Kroger, one of the biggest grocery companies in the country.
 The idea behind Food 4 Less is to give shoppers a low-cost option where they can buy everything from fresh produce to household goods without breaking the bank.
-Most stores have that warehouse-style setup where customers bag their own groceries and prices stay consistently low.
-With locations across states like California and Illinois, this brand is about getting people what they need without the frills.
+Most stores have that warehouse-style setup where customers bag their own groceries, and prices stay consistently low.
+With locations across states like California and Illinois, this brand is part of the larger Kroger family and about getting people what they need without the frills.

 Types of Jobs